Supracompetitive Pricing Under AI Monoculture: Analysis

 Recent experimental evidence corroborates this prediction.
 For instance, \citet{robinson2025framing} find that when a strategic game is presented as a ``real-world'' business scenario, LLM cooperation (i.e., collusion) rates approach 98\%, whereas reframing the identical rules as an ``imaginary-world'' scenario causes these rates to plummet to 37\%.
 Together, these observations suggest that off-the-shelf LLMs deployed for real-world pricing decisions may enter the collusive parameter range at initialization.

 Third, the interior nature of the collusive equilibrium has critical implications for detection and regulation.
-Because $\theta_+(\rho,r) < 1$, prices are elevated on average but not perfectly coordinated: occasional low-price recommendations create plausible deniability and complicate detection methods that rely on identifying perfect price correlation.
-This pattern resembles tacit collusion, where supra-competitive outcomes emerge without explicit agreement or perfectly synchronized behavior, posing challenges for antitrust enforcement that traditionally requires evidence of coordination.
+Because $\theta_+(\rho,r) < 1$, prices are elevated on average but not perfectly coordinated: occasional low-price recommendations complicate detection methods that rely on identifying perfect price correlation.
+This pattern resembles tacit collusion in its observable consequences: supra-competitive outcomes emerge without explicit agreement or perfectly synchronized behavior, posing challenges for antitrust enforcement that traditionally requires evidence of coordination.